 - 1. Safely raise the vehicle off the ground until the wheels are clear and spin freely.
-Support the vehicle using the appropriate Jack Stands and remove the rear wheels. - Begin by removing the brake drums from the ends of the axles.
+Support the vehicle using the appropriate Jack Stands and remove the rear wheels. - 2.
+Begin by removing the brake drums from the ends of the axles.
 If the drums are stuck they can often be freed by tapping the drum face between the studs with a hammer.
-If the inside of the drums are badly grooved it may also be necessary to back of the self-adjuster to allow the drums to slide of over the brake shoes.
+If the inside of the drums are badly grooved it may also be necessary to back of the self-adjuster to allow the drums to slide of over the brake shoes. - 3.
+Moving to the differential remove the cover bolts and drain the gear oil from the differential.